syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio.md

 ## Create a new Blazor WebAssembly App in Visual Studio

-You can create **Blazor WebAssembly App** using Visual Studio in one of the following ways,
+You can create a **Blazor WebAssembly App** using Visual Studio in one of the following ways,

 * [Create a Project using Microsoft Templates](https://docs.microsoft.com/en-us/aspnet/core/blazor/tooling?pivots=windows)